Array processing: Applications

 Communication can be defined as the process of exchanging of information between two or more parties.
 The last two decades witnessed a rapid growth of wireless communication systems.
 This success is a result of advances in communication theory and low power dissipation design process.
 In general, communication (telecommunication) can be done by technological means through either electrical signals (wired communication) or electromagnetic waves (wireless communication).
 Antenna arrays have emerged as a support technology to increase the usage efficiency of spectral and enhance the accuracy of wireless communication systems by utilizing spatial dimension in addition to the classical time and frequency dimensions.
 Array processing and estimation techniques have been used in wireless communication.
 During the last decade these techniques were re-explored as ideal candidates to be the solution for numerous problems in wireless communication.
 In wireless communication, problems that affect quality and performance of the system may come from different sources.
 The multiuser –medium multiple access- and multipath -signal propagation over multiple scattering paths in wireless channels- communication model is one of the most widespread communication models in wireless communication (mobile communication).

 In the case of multiuser communication environment, the existence of multiuser increases the inter-user interference possibility that can affect quality and performance of the system adversely.
 In mobile communication systems the multipath problem is one of the basic problems that base stations have to deal with.
 Base stations have been using spatial diversity for combating fading due to the severe multipath.
-Base stations use an antenna array of several elements to achieve higher selectivity.
+Base stations use an antenna array of several elements to achieve higher selectivity, so called beamforming.
 Receiving array can be directed in the direction of one user at a time, while avoiding the interference from other users.